jetbrains-junie/junie-workflows/devcontainer-setup.md

 }
 ```

-**Explanation:**
-* Uses a Java 17 base image which is suitable for Kotlin development
-* Adds the Android SDK feature with specified platform and build tools versions
-* Sets the remote user to "vscode"
-* Includes a commented option to automatically accept Android SDK licenses

 **Note:**
 * You may need to uncomment the `postCreateCommand` line to accept Android SDK licenses automatically
 * Adjust the platform and build_tools versions according to your project requirements